Concentration bounds for the empirical angular measure with statistical learning applications: Concentration inequalities

 On that event, the signed error can then be bounded from above by

 A lower bound can be derived in a similar way, yielding, on the same event,

 Next we will introduce assumptions to enable the construction of the framing sets $\Gamma_A^-$ and $\Gamma_A^+$ together with a high-probability event on which \eqref{eq:nested_emp} holds.
 The task is then to control the three terms on the right-hand side of~\eqref{eq:dec3} uniformly over $A\in\cA$.
-The bias term will be left as such; controlling it is an entirely different subject requiring higher-order multivariate regular variation \citep{beirlant+e+g+g:2016, fougeres+dh+m:2015}.
-Under appropriate complexity assumptions on the class $\cA$ and the collection of framing sets, the stochastic error term can be uniformly bounded by means of the concentration inequality for tail empirical processes established in \citep{GoixCOLT} and recalled in Theorem~\ref{thm:VC} in the Supplement.
+The bias term will be left as such; controlling it is an entirely different subject requiring higher-order multivariate regular variation \citep{beirlant+e+g+g:2016, fougeres+dh+m:2015}; \chg{however, see Remark~\ref{rem:bias:handle}}.
+Under appropriate complexity assumptions on the class $\cA$ and the collection of framing sets, the stochastic error term can be uniformly bounded by means of the concentration inequality for tail empirical processes established in Theorem~\ref{thm:chaining}.
 Finally, the framing gap can be controlled by ensuring that the set $\Gamma_A^+ \setminus \Gamma_A^-$ is small.